brimdata/zbpf/README.md

 [bpftrace](https://github.com/iovisor/bpftrace)
 or to any custom BPF application.

+## Motivation

+XXX story about CSV and BPF measurements

 ## Setup

-Setup a linux test environment as follows:
+You will need a linux environment with BPF enabled (the "linux host") and a client host (the "desktop host") that you will use to query a Zed lake running on the linux host.
+If you happen to be running a BPF-enabled desktop or laptop, then the linux host and desktop host could be the same.

+### The linux host

-* Provision a linux host with a recent kernel and recent version of BPF enabled.
+Provision a linux host with a recent kernel and recent version of BPF enabled.
 [See below](#appendix:-macbook-setup)
-for some hints for running a recent linux using Vagrant on a MacBook.
+for some hints for running a recent linux using Vagrant on a MacBook but any recent linux running anywhere should work.

-* Install `zed` (`v0.33` or later) on your linux host.
+Install `zed` (`v0.33` or later) on your linux host.
 Follow the instructions in the repository's
 [Github Releases](https://github.com/brimdata/zed/releases).

-* Install the latest `zed` Python module on your linux host:
+Install the latest `zed` Python module on your linux host:
 ```
 pip3 install "git+https://github.com/brimdata/zed#subdirectory=python/zed"
 ```

-* Clone the Zed-modified BCC tooling.
+Clone the Zed-modified BCC tooling.
 We forked the BCC repository and made the modifications on a branch therein called `zed`:
 ```
 git clone https://github.com/brimdata/bcc.git
 git checkout zed
 ```

 A Zed lake service must run during the course of experiments described below.
 In a terminal on your linux host, create this service as follows: